-For hikers who have made their personal decision to thru-hike the Appalachian Trail, understanding the costs associated specifically with this trail may wonder, what it will cost from start to finish.
+For hikers who have made their personal decision to thru-hike the Appalachian Trail.

-For a normal thru-hike with standard stops every week for resupply, you are looking at around $1000 per month, typically $6000 total for six months.
-The AT though can be far more social which can lead to longer extended times in town and ballooning expenditures and costs if you lack discipline and self-control.
+For an average thru-hike with standard stops every week for resupply, you are looking at around $1000 per month, typically $6000 total for six months.
+The AT is far more social which can lead to longer or extended time in towns and ballooning expenditures and costs if you lack discipline and self-control.

 How Much Does it Cost to Thru-Hike the PCT?

-Choosing the Pacific Crest Trail is a different beast altogether from the Appalachian Trail, it spends longer times away from civilization and traverses up into mountains far from the safety of the indoors, so how much does it cost to hike the PCT?
+Choosing the Pacific Crest Trail is a different beast altogether from the Appalachian Trail, it spends a longer time away from civilization and traverses up into mountains far from the safety of the indoors, so how much does it cost to hike the PCT?